RhysMarch/Picosniff/README.md

 - **Data Visualization**: Graphical representation of network traffic flow and patterns.
 - **Attack Detection**: Basic mechanisms to detect common network threats such as DoS attacks.

+## Prerequisites

+Before installing PicoSniff, ensure your system meets the following requirements:

+- **Python Version**: Python 3.6 or higher.
+You can check your Python version by running `python --version` or `python3 --version` in your terminal.
+- **Pip**: Ensure Python's package installer, pip, is up to date by running `pip install --upgrade pip`.
+- **Network Permissions**: Ensure your user account has the necessary permissions to capture network packets.
+This may require administrative access or specific capabilities set on Linux.

 ## Installation & Usage

 To install PicoSniff, follow these steps: